 PayPal Refund Failure

-If the vendor is unresponsive through direct contact, the customer may contact PayPal for additional support options.
+If the seller is unresponsive through direct contact, the customer may contact PayPal for additional support options.

 PayPal Refund Disputes

-If a customer initiates a dispute within PayPal, ClickBank vendors should resolve the dispute within the PayPal Resolution Center.
+If a customer initiates a dispute within PayPal, ClickBank sellers should resolve the dispute within the PayPal Resolution Center.
 These resolutions should be conducted within the PayPal platform, not on ClickBank.